civilcfd/Civil-CFD/README.md

 * Parallel solver using PetSc and MPI
 * Graphical interface for rapid case development

-Licensed under the GNU Lesser General Public License Version 3.0
+Licensed under the GNU General Public License Version 3.0